What You Need

 Before You Begin Translating

 - Read all of the passages before you decide which two to translate.
-Do the dictionaries you brought cover the subject matter?
+Do your dictionaries cover the subject matter?
 Are there complicated sentences that will take time to untangle?

-- Carefully read the Translation Instructions (TIs) at the top of each passage and choose the correct register (language level, degree of formality) based on the specified target audience.
+- Carefully read the Translation Instructions (TIs) provided for each passage and choose the correct register (language level, degree of formality) based on the specified target audience.
 The TIs set the context for the translation.
 Failure to follow the TIs will be penalized when the translation is graded.

 - The TIs also instruct you to “Translate everything below the horizontal line.”
 This is a reminder that any headings or subheads are considered part of the passage and must be translated.
 Follow the conventions of your language combination with regard to words or terms that remain in the source language.
 Be sure not to add or omit information.
 Additions and/or omissions can change the meaning.